AndresRodH/andresrodriguez.dev/_content/posts/count-blog-post-views-with-firebase.md

 ## Next steps

-I want to have the views update realtime-ish but I also want to keep it as simple as I can and not rely on `firebase` on the client.
+- I want to have the views update realtime-ish but I also want to keep it as simple as I can and not rely on `firebase` on the client.
 Instead, I'll add `react-query` to manage my server state and optimize some of these calls.

-I still need to build a `/blog` page or put the list of posts on the home page in which I will need to fetch all post views and display them alongside the post info.
+- I still need to build a `/blog` page or put the list of posts on the home page in which I will need to fetch all post views and display them alongside the post info.
 I'll probably just add it to the home page until I have written enough posts so that it requires a dedicated page.
+- Since I am using two different firebase projects, one for dev and one for prod, I will have to set the appropriate environment variables for the production environment in Vercel.